Skip to content

 In winter

 A reasonably gentle Argyll winter pair.
 The broad open ridges drift but offer few avalanche-prone slopes.
 The Stronmilchan estate track usually stays passable.
-Mobile reception at Loch Awe village is decent but fades on the higher ground; consult SAIS Southern Cairngorms for the nearest formal forecast.
+Mobile reception at Loch Awe village is decent but fades on the higher ground.

 Best time of year